harmancilab/COLLAGENE/installation/README.md

 ```
 This version of cmake should install a version greater than 3.13 and can be used to install SEAL-4.0.
 After installing the SEAL library, you can build COLLAGENE executable using above commands under the main directory.
 Please make sure to set the g++ version in the Makefile that was used to build SEAL library.

-Note that container has preinstalled AWS cli interface but it must be configured with user's keys before it can be used.
+Note that container has preinstalled AWS command line interface but it must be configured with user's keys before it can be used.

+More information about configuring AWS client can be found here: https://docs.aws.amazon.com/cli/latest/userguide/cli-chap-configure.html

 Container should also have an R-4.2 installation.

 # Running COLLAGENE
 After COLLAGENE is installed, the best place to start is to go over the *Examples/* folder that contains tutorials starting from key generation and collaborative analysis examples.